This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to you (disclosure policy).

 - You are stuck with jobs that pay peanuts and undermine the efforts that you’re putting in.

-- You want to earn a stable income from writing and be able to work from home with kids
+- You have kids and want to work from home while earning a stable income from writing

 Do they?
 Great!